michel404/karma-docker-launcher/README.md

 [karma-chrome-launcher](https://www.npmjs.com/package/karma-chrome-launcher) and
 [karma-firefox-launcher](https://www.npmjs.com/package/karma-firefox-launcher)
 in one important way.
-The Chrome and Firefox launchers need the binaries to be installed locally, while this package only needs a Docker daemon to talk to.
+The Chrome and Firefox launchers need the binaries to be installed locally, whereas this package only needs a Docker daemon to talk to.

 This package is inspired by [@rkuzsma/karma-docker-launcher